Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Conclusion

 \section{Conclusion}

-In this paper, a graph-based cooperation method was proposed to formulate the conflict-free scheduling problem at unsignalized intersections.
-Based on the graphical description of the conflict relationships among the CAVs, an iDFST method was introduced to obtain the local optimal solution.
+In this paper, a graph-based cooperation method was proposed to formulate the conflict-free scheduling problem at unsignalized intersections. {Based on the graphical description of the conflict relationships among the CAVs, an iDFST method was introduced to obtain the local optimal solution.
 After concise and rigid graphical analysis, we reduced the CAV scheduling problem to the MCC problem, which yielded the global optimal solution.
-Because the MCC problem was proven to be an NP-hard problem, a heuristic method was also proposed to solve this problem with low computation complexity in the case of large number of vehicles.
+MCC problem was proven to be an NP-hard problem, therefore brute-force method to solve MCC is unrealistic in real-world deployments.
+To solve the problem, a heuristic method was proposed to solve MCC problem with low computation complexity in the case of a large number of vehicles.
 Furthermore, a distributed control framework and communication topology were designed to realize the conflict-free cooperation of the vehicles.
-Traffic simulations proved the effectiveness of the proposed algorithms.
+Traffic simulations proved the effectiveness of the proposed algorithms, where iDFST and MCC algorithms outperform the original DFST method.
+In the trade-off between scheduling optimality and computation efficiency, although iDFST and MCC cannot guarantee the global optimal solution, they generate rather good CAV arrival plans and have a low computational complexity of $ O(N) $.
+Thus, both of them are qualified to schedule dozens of CAVs in real intersection scenario deployment.
+Note that these proposed scheduling algorithms can be applied to intersections with any geometrical structures, which proves the generalization ability of our algorithm.}

 A future direction of our research is to permit the lane-changing behavior,~\ie, the CAVs are allowed to change lanes while approaching the intersection.
 Several practical methods~\cite{cai2021formation, chouhan2020cooperative} have been proposed to apply the lane changing behavior of multiple CAVs.
-It is interesting to combine these works to further extend the intersection scenario, which will be considered in our future research.
+It is interesting to combine these works to further extend the single intersection into multiple intersection cooperation, which will be considered in our future research.
 Another interesting topic is the communication topology of the virtual platoon.
 In this study, we designed a PLF communication topology to realize the scheduling plan.
-The problem of identifying the best topology is yet to be addressed.
-Finally, field experiments are needed for further validation of the proposed algorithm.
+The problem of identifying the best topology is yet to be addressed. {Finally, field experiments are needed for algorithm validation, where more realistic vehicle dynamic model and vehicle trajectory planning in the conflict zone should be further considered.}